CemraJC/clickfix/README.md

 > Very special thanks to the [AutoHotKey crew](https://autohotkey.com/) - their scripting language made this super easy.

 **Uninstall**<br>
-To remove all traces of ClickFix from your system, simply delete the folder you put it in.
+To remove all traces of ClickFix from your system, simply click "Reset" in the tray menu or the settings window and delete the folder you put it in.

 **Obligatory garbage**<br>
 Copyright &copy; 2016 Jason Cemra - released under the [GPLv3](http://www.gnu.org/licenses/)